celnetamit/omniscope-ai/README.md

 ---

 **Ready to revolutionize your multi-omics research?
-Get started at https://omini.panoptical.org** 🚀
+Get started at https://omini.panoptical.org** 🚀# omniscope-ai